-E.4 How is income tax withheld?
+E4.
+How about income tax withholding?

-Federal tax laws require us to generally withhold 10 percent of each withdrawal by you for payment of your federal income taxes, unless you instruct us not to withhold.
+Federal tax laws require us to generally withhold 10% of each withdrawal by you for payment of your federal income taxes, unless you instruct us in writing not to withhold.
 Additionally, certain states require us to withhold from your distribution.
 Please consult your state tax authority to determine if your state requires withholding.

-E.5 What are the methods of withdrawal from my IRA?
+E5.
+What are the methods of withdrawal from my IRA?